ilyabayel/ilyabayel/README.md

 ### Hi there, my name is Ilya 👋

-## I'm a Master of Radio Engineering & Telecomunications and a software engineer!
+## I'm a Fullstack web developer.
+Thank you for visiting my profile!

 - 👨‍💻 I currently work as a software engineer at Wellnuts!
-- 📚 Love learning programming languages
+- 📚 Love learning programming languages and building different products using new technologies
-- ⚡ Random fact: I love to sing and play guitar
+- ⚡ I maintain some small libraries like rescript-uuid, rescript-phoenix

 ### Connect with me: